Support information about faith and for the following communities; postgraduates, international students, LGBT, student carers and student parents.

 • The Reuben Library at the BFI Southbank is also available for drop-ins, once you have registered.
 It has slightly later opening hours (11am-7pm, Tuesday-Saturday) and is located (just) south of the river, so may be useful for those based in South London or who prefer to study later in the day.
 Find out more here.

-• The Welcome Collection Library, housed in the same building as the museum in Euston, is open 10am-6pm, Monday to Friday.
+• The Wellcome Collection Library, housed in the same building as the museum in Euston, is open 10am-6pm, Monday to Friday.
 More information here.

-• Via the SCONUL access scheme, you can apply for access to another university library.
+• Another university library, which you can apply for via the SCONUL access scheme.
 This can be particularly useful if you live in another part of London and would find it more convenient to use another institution’s library.
 For more details, see this page.

 If you are looking to organise an event as a postgraduate student, the main option is to book the Postgraduate Common Room and Terrace on the 7th floor of the Graduate Centre, at the other end of the hall from the Reading Room.
 It can be booked for events focused on postgraduate students either during the day (i.e. before 6pm) via the Library or for events in the evening (after 6pm) via the Events team, with capacity for over 30 people.
 See the Library’s Graduate Centre page here.